Butternut Tree Seeds

 The nuts are rich in proteins and omega-3 fatty acids, loaded with vitamins and minerals, and have antioxidant properties.
 They look like a walnut, but are sweeter and creamier!
 Crushed Butternuts are wonderful in breads and muffins, sprinkled over soup and salads, or used to add richness to sauces.

-Indigenous peoples traditionally used Butternut nuts for food and boiled the tree sap for syrup.
-The crushed nuts were mashed to make a nutritious infant food and the rich nut oil was used in cooking, hairdressing, leather making and polishing tools.
-The husks can be used to dye fabric.
+Indigenous communities traditionally used Butternut nuts as a staple food and boiled the tree sap for syrup.
+This is still done today!
+The crushed nuts can be mashed into nut butter and the rich nut oil is used in cooking, leather making and polishing tools.
+The husks can be used to dye fabric and your hair!

-Available direct from Incredible Seeds, a Canadian Heirloom and Heritage Seed Company, offering only the best natural, non-GMO, open pollinated and untreated seeds, located in Nova Scotia, Canada.
+Available direct from Incredible Seeds, a Canadian Heirloom and Heritage Seed Company, offering only the best natural, non-GMO, open pollinated and untreated seeds, located in Mi'kma'ki / Nova Scotia.